Explore the common hazards faced by lone workers and find out how to mitigate them.

 Lone workers face various health risks depending on the nature of their work.
 These risks can include exposure to hazardous substances, ergonomic issues, and the potential for work related stress or burnout.

 To manage health risks, employers should conduct thorough lone worker risk assessments to identify potential hazards and implement appropriate control measures.
-This may involve providing personal protective equipment, implementing proper ventilation systems, and promoting regular breaks and ergonomic practices.
+This may involve providing personal protective equipment, implementing proper ventilation systems, advising on the correct way to set up workstations, promoting regular breaks and ensuring regular communication with lone workers.

 Working alone can often be isolating and pose significant psychological challenges for individuals, so it is common for lone workers to feel isolated, stressed and anxious.